 1. What is Creamy Tomato Pasta?

-Creamy tomato pasta is a deliciously comforting dish that combines the succulent taste of ripe tomatoes with the luxurious richness of cream.
-At its core, this dish typically consists of pasta generously coated in a smooth and flavorful sauce made from tomatoes, cream, and a medley of herbs and spices.
-The result is a vibrant, hearty meal that is both satisfying and full of flavor.
+Creamy tomato pasta is a comforting meal that mixes the juicy taste of ripe tomatoes with a rich cream sauce.
+Basically, you have pasta covered in a smooth sauce made from tomatoes, cream, and a bunch of herbs and spices.
+The end result is a hearty meal thats both filling and packed with flavor.

 1.1 Definition and Description